cloudd901/HotkeyCommands/README.md

 # HotkeyCommands
-Resource to add Hotkey shortcuts to any form.
+Resource to add Hotkey shortcuts to your WinForms.
 ________________________________________________________________

 - Reference HotkeyCommands.dll in the Forms.cs.